Baby Diapering Decisions

 Cloth diapers or disposables?
+When it comes to diapering, we’re proud to say, “We’ve got you, baby!”
 Many new parents have debated this question as we all want the diapering decisions that are best for our little ones.
 When it comes to the environmental effects of disposable diapers in comparison to cloth, the evidence shows that there isn’t much difference between the two.

 The goal of diapering is to contain baby’s waste while also preventing rash.
 Experts agree that disposable diapers are most effective in preventing rash because of their super absorbent ability to hold urine and stool away from baby’s skin. , due to their highly absorbent properties.